 4.3.
-HHIT for Remote ID Registration and Lookup
+HHIT for DRIP Identifier Registration and Lookup

-Remote IDs need a deterministic lookup mechanism that rapidly provides actionable information about the identified UA.
-The ID itself needs to be the inquiry input into the lookup given the constraints imposed by some of the broadcast media.
-This can best be achieved by an ID registration hierarchy cryptographically embedded within the ID.
+DRIP identifiers need a deterministic lookup mechanism that rapidly provides actionable information about the identified UA.
+The identifier itself needs to be the inquiry input into the lookup given the constraints imposed by some of the broadcast media.
+This can best be achieved by an Identifier registration hierarchy cryptographically embedded within the Identifier.

-The HHIT needs to consist of a registration hierarchy, the hashing crypto suite information, and the hash of these items along with the underlying public key.
-Additional information, e.g. an IPv6 prefix, may enhance the HHITs use beyond the basic Remote ID function (e.g. use in HIP, [RFC7401]).
+A HHIT itself consists of a registration hierarchy, the hashing crypto suite information, and the hash of these items along with the underlying public key.
+Additional information, e.g. an IPv6 prefix, can enhance the HHITs use beyond the basic Remote ID function (e.g use in HIP, [RFC7401]).

-A DRIP UAS ID SHOULD be a HHIT.
-It SHOULD be self-generated by the UAS (either UA or GCS) and MUST be registered with the Private Information Registry (More details in Section 5.2) identified in its hierarchy fields.
-Each UAS ID HHIT MUST NOT be used more than once, with one exception as follows.
+Therefore, a DRIP identifier can be represented as a HHIT.

+It can be self-generated by a UAS (either UA or GCS) and registered with the Private Information Registry (More details in Section 5.2) identified in its hierarchy fields.
+Each DRIP identifier represented as a HHIT can not be used more than once.

-Each UA MAY be assigned, by its manufacturer, a single HI and derived HHIT encoded as a hardware serial number per [CTA2063A].
-Such a static HHIT SHOULD be used only to bind one-time use UAS IDs (other HHITs) to the unique UA.
-Depending upon implementation, this may leave a HI private key in the possession of the manufacturer (see Security Considerations).
+A DRIP identifier can be assigned to a UAS as a static HHIT by its manufacturer, such as a single HI and derived HHIT encoded as a hardware serial number per [CTA2063A].
+Such a static HHIT can only be used to bind one-time use DRIP identifiers to the unique UA.
+Depending upon implementation, this may leave a HI private key in the possession of the manufacturer (more details in Section 8).

-Each UA equipped for Broadcast RID MUST be provisioned not only with its HHIT but also with the HI public key from which the HHIT was derived and the corresponding private key, to enable message signature.
-Each UAS equipped for Network RID MUST be provisioned likewise; the private key SHOULD reside only in the ultimate source of Network RID messages (i.e. on the UA itself if the GCS is merely relaying rather than sourcing Network RID messages).
-Each observer device MUST be provisioned with public keys of the UAS RID root registries and MAY be provisioned with public keys or certificates for subordinate registries.
+In another case, a UAS equipped for Broadcast RID can be provisioned not only with its HHIT but also with the HI public key from which the HHIT was derived and the corresponding private key, to enable message signature.
+A UAS equipped for Network RID can be provisioned likewise; the private key resides only in the ultimate source of Network RID messages (i.e. on the UA itself if the GCS is merely relaying rather than sourcing Network RID messages).
+Each Observer device can be provisioned either with public keys of the DRIP identifier root registries or certificates for subordinate registries.

-Operators and Private Information Registries MUST possess and other UTM entities MAY possess UAS ID style HHITs.
-When present, such HHITs SHOULD be used with HIP to strongly mutually authenticate and optionally encrypt communications.
+The Operators, Private Information Registries as well as other UTM entities can possess UAS ID style HHITs.
+When present, such HHITs can be used with HIP to strongly mutually authenticate and optionally encrypt communications.

 4.4.
-HHIT for Remote ID Encryption
+HHIT for DRIP Identifier Cryptographic

-The only (at time of Trustworthy Remote ID design) extant fixed length ID cryptographically derived from a public key are the Host Identity Tag [RFC7401], HITs, and Cryptographically Generated Addresses [RFC3972], CGAs.
-Both lack a registration/retrieval capability and CGAs have only a limited crypto agility [RFC4982].
-Distributed Hash Tables have been tried for HITs [RFC6537]; this is really not workable for a globally deployed UAS Remote ID scheme.

-The security of HHITs is achieved first through the cryptographic hashing function of the above information, along with a registration process to mitigate the probability of a hash collision (first registered, first allowed).
+The only (known to the authors of this document at the time of its writing) extant fixed-length ID cryptographically derived from a public key are the Host Identity Tag [RFC7401], HITs, and Cryptographically Generated Addresses [RFC3972], CGAs.
+However, both HITs and CGAs lack registration/retrieval capability.
+HHIT, on the other hand, is capable of providing a cryptographic hashing function, along with a registration process to mitigate the probability of a hash collision (first registered, first allowed).

-5. DRIP HHIT RID Registration and Registries
+5. DRIP Identifier Registration and Registries